EliasAL2/EliasAL2.github.io/_pages/about.md

 Why is Image Segmentation important?
 ======
 Image Segmentation is important for **object recognition** and **detection**.
-Segmenting an image into meaningful regions helps in identifying and locating objects within the image.
+Segmenting an image into meaningful regions helps identify and locate objects within the image.
 It is already indispensable in many fields, such as

 - image compression
 - hospitals
 - autonomous cars

-Segmentation can be used to identify regions of interest within an image, allowing for more **efficient compression** and **transmission** of visual data.
-By focusing on the most relevant parts of the image, unnecessary information can be discarded or compressed, leading to reduced storage and bandwidth requirements.
+Segmentation canidentify regions of interest within an image, allowing for more **efficient compression** and **transmission** of visual data.
+By focusing on the most relevant parts of the image, unnecessary information can be discarded or compressed, reducing storage and bandwidth requirements.

 It is also common practice in many places for medical personnel to use image segmentation to find tumors and diseases, which you wouldn't be able to detect otherwise.